 When considering termination in Georgia, employers should be aware of several legal considerations:

-Georgia has an “at-will” doctrine that either the employer or the employee can terminate the employment relationship at any time without any reason.
-The “at-will” doctrine applies unless there is an employment contract that modifies these terms.
-While this flexibility allows employees to leave their job at any time without legal consequences, it also means they can be dismissed without cause.
+Georgia has an at-will doctrine that either the employer or the employee can terminate the employment relationship at any time without any reason.
+The at-will doctrine applies unless there is an employment contract that modifies these terms.
+While this flexibility allows employees to leave their jobs at any time without legal consequences, it also means they can be dismissed without cause.

-• Jury Duty: Serving on a jury is a civic obligation, and employees are protected under law when they need to take leave for this purpose.
+- Jury Duty: Serving on a jury is a civic obligation, and employees are protected under the law when they need to take leave for this purpose.
 Employers must allow employees the time off to fulfill this duty and cannot terminate employment because of their absence due to jury service.

 Employment Under Contract in Georgia